naimulhq/KernalPerceptronClassifier/README.md

 # Kernal Perceptron Classifier
-This project will be used to classify a specific species of Iris Flower using continous attributes provided in the testing data.
+In this project, we will be using a Kernal Perceptron Classifier to classify species of Iris flowers.
+We are given training data which consists of four different attributes: sepal length, sepal width, petal length, and petal width, and the labels indicating the specific species of Iris flower.
+We will be working with three different species of Iris Flowers: Iris Setosa, Iris Versicolor, and Iris Virginica.
+By using the training data, we are tasked with training our perceptron to distingusih Iris Setosa from the other two different species with great accuracy.